 The popular memory of World War II often conjures up images of baby-faced young men rushing into battle with guns in their hands and patriotism in their hearts.
 These are the most familiar images of military victory.
 However, real military success in the “Good War” was determined by the ability of the United States to outproduce other industrialized nations.
 This production took place on the home front and pivoted entirely around coal.
-This push for production could be seen locally in butler county and was reproduced on a national scale.
-Coal fueled the fires of industry and therefore fueled the fires of war.
-Without the large scale production of coal, the war machine does not operate.
+Butler County coal fueled the fires of industry and therefore fueled the engine of war.
+Without the large-scale production of coal, the war machine does not operate.

-In the coal state of Pennsylvania, production increased 69.9 percent from 1938 to 1945, reaching a peak of 130,600,000 net tons.
+In the coal state of Pennsylvania, production increased 69.9 percent from 1938 to 1945, reaching a peak of 130 million net tons.
 The largest change within the state occurred in the development of strip mining.
 Only 2 million net tones were produced from strip mining in 1939 compared to the 26 million net tons produced in 1945.
-This 855 percent increase in strip mining helped cover the huge demand for coal and energy.
+This 855% increase in strip mining helped cover the huge demand for coal and energy.

 Kincaid Mine in Butler County is one such mine that benefited from the war.
 The mine opened in 1911 when S. Sherwin of Karns City leased 340 acres of mineral rights on the Earnheart Farm.
 Kincaid Mine was owned and operated by S. Sherwin until he sold the mine in 1925 to Butler Consolidated Coal Co.
 During the World War II efforts, however, Kincaid outproduced all other mines in Butler County, producing 106,397 net tones in 1945.
 The increase in production of small local mines such as Kincaid happened nationally.
 This push by the American coal industry and small coal mining communities, such as Kincaid, helped to fuel the war machine and allow the United States to succeed in its military efforts during World War II.
 Butler Consolidated would own the mine until its closing.
 The company shut down the plant in 1951, possibly because the UMW was beginning efforts to unionize Kincaid’s miners.

 The quick implementation of strip mines to fuel the increased demand helped to give the United States the advantage in World War II.
-Unfortunately, these hastily crafted mines left behind local destruction.
-Abandoned strip mines, acid mine drainage, water and air pollution, and land usage were all left in the wake of accelerated mine operations.
+Unfortunately, these hastily-excavated mines left behind significant environmental destruction.
+Abandoned strip mines, acid mine drainage, water and air pollution were all left in the wake of accelerated mine operations.
 Pennsylvania programs such as Operation Scarlift came in the 1960’s and 1970’s to help repair the damages of historic mining practices, efforts that are still ongoing today.
 Successes in counteracting acid mine drainage can been seen locally here at Slippery Rock Creek.
 Unfortunately, much of the damage that has been done as not been rectified yet.
 The United States produced more coal and therefore more industry than any other industrialized nation during World War II, but at a significant environmental cost.